yacki/ipcn/README.md

-ipcn - A Route Auto-Add Tool for Asia IP Subnets
+ipcn - An Asia IP Subnets Route Adding Tool
 ====

 Why you need this